 Listed below are diversity-centered trainings offered by various units on-campus.

 An initiative to support student veterans and educate the campus community.
 For more information, contact Briana Ford, Director of Military Student Services, at 828-227-3074 or firstname.lastname@example.org.

-Safe Zone Program provides training to students, faculty, staff, and community members to increase awareness and sensitivity to issues of gender and sexuality.
-Safe Zone also creates a network of support, resources, and allies committed to supporting gender, sexuality, and identity issues reflected in the campus and local community.
+The Safe Zone Program provides training to students, faculty, staff, and community members to increase awareness and sensitivity to issues of gender and sexuality.
+Safe Zone also creates a network of support, resources, and allies committed to supporting gender, sexuality, and identity issues reflected in the campus and the local community.
+REGISTER Now

 CareZone is a two-hour program that provides instruction in understanding mental illness in day-to-day life.
 Participants will have an opportunity to develop a basic understanding of the disorders recognized in the fifth edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM 5) and to learn to be effective allies of people with mental illness.

 CareZone is a DegreePlus event and is open to WCU faculty, staff and students.
 To register, contact Jessica Zellers at firstname.lastname@example.org or 828-227-3801.

 "The National Coalition Building Institute is an international non-profit leadership

 development network dedicated to the elimination of racism and other forms of oppression."